-Eye discharge — also known as eye mucus, goop, eye gunk, or eye boogers — is a concern for many people.
+Eye discharge — also known as eye mucus, goop, eye gunk, or eye boogers — may concern many people.

-If the discharge in your eye is making life uncomfortable, it may be time to visit your doctor.
+In most cases, eye discharge is normal and nothing to worry about.
+However, if the discharge in your eye makes you uncomfortable, it may be time to visit your doctor.

 What Does Eye Discharge Look Like?